 There were 6 presentations on Cortical Visual Impairment during the 3 day event.
 Dr. Christine Roman-Lantzy was there!
 I was present for an eye-opening discussion session.
 (Saved for Part 2)

 (I couldn’t stay for Matt Tietjen’s presentation on What’s the Complexity, but I really wanted to.
 I highly recommend parents and teachers familiarize themselves with his work around complexity and literacy.
 It is a perspective we all need to understand to help our children make progress visually and to understand what they are seeing.
 Check out the Perkins CVI Hub for the next class or webinar.)

 This amount of information and discussion about CVI at an AER (the Association for the Education and Rehabilitation of the Blind and Visually Impaired) conference was unprecedented.

 It would be great to see this kind of interest at every 2018 AER conference in every state or region of the United States and Canada.

 To share this opinion, you can find your state’s AER at http://www.aerbvi.org.

 Find the president of your state’s AER and send her/him an email about your child, about CVI, and about the need for more teachers trained in understanding CVI.

 You could ask them how we as parents can support our TVI in this training.
-You could ask them what we need to do help make progress in getting CVI recognized as the #1 pediatric visual impairment in the Western World.
+You could ask them what we need to do help make progress in getting CVI recognized as the #1 pediatric visual impairment in First World Countries.

 I mean, since it is.